A sleek Japandi Bathroom features a light wood vanity, stone vessel sink, round mirror, and glass-enclosed shower, embodying minimalist design.

 Make the Most of a Small Japandi Bathroom

-A well-placed mirror can double the light and add depth, especially in bathrooms without much natural light.
+A well-placed mirror can double the light and add depth, which helps if your bathroom has limited natural light.
 Pale beige, soft taupe, or crisp white walls are always a good move here.

 Create a Japandi Zen Bathroom